Cardinal-Cryptography/aleph-node/poseidon/README.md

 # Liminal Arkworks Poseidon

-This package provides arkworks-based Poseidon hashing.
+This package provides arkworks-based Poseidon hashing, for which parameters were generated using https://github.com/penumbra-zone/poseidon377.
-It is built upon https://github.com/penumbra-zone/poseidon377.

 ## General usage